kitttn/temptest/Quick-Start-Guide.md

 ###Step 5.
 Flash Jetson with Android image

+Jetson has a 9-pin serial port which is used for the u-boot console, boot log, and kernel console.
+Connect a 9-pin female-female null modem and USB serial adapter.
+[Picture of Jetson serial port, circled in orange](http://releases-ara-mdk.linaro.org/static/wiki-images/Ports.jpg).
+Run a terminal program on the host at 115200-n-8-1.

-The Android image is packaged as the "Android_for_Jetson NVFlash Package".
-Follow the instructions through the end of the "Instructions for using the NVflash package" section on [this page](https://github.com/projectara/Android-wiki/wiki/Build-and-Boot-Instructions-for-Jetson-reference-platform).
-There are also instructions there for connecting to the Jetson serial port, which we will use as a console in later steps.
+The Android image is part of the "Android_for_Jetson NVFlash Package".
+Download the 5.1.0 release package from [here](http://releases-ara-mdk.linaro.org/jetson-5.1.0-open/nvidia-jetson-ara-android-lmy47z.tgz), and follow the "Instructions for using the NVflash package" section on [this page](https://github.com/projectara/Android-wiki/wiki/Build-and-Boot-Instructions-for-Jetson-reference-platform).

 ###Step 6.
 Rebuild Jetson kernel

-Rebuild the Jetson kernel and Greybus modules, and update the Jetson board with "newboot.img.
-Follow the steps on [this page](https://github.com/projectara/Android-wiki/wiki/Kernel-Only-Build-Instructions-for-Jetson-reference-platform).
+Rebuild the Jetson kernel and Greybus modules, and update the Jetson board with "newboot.img, by following the steps on [this page](https://github.com/projectara/Android-wiki/wiki/Kernel-Only-Build-Instructions-for-Jetson-reference-platform).

 --------------------------------------------------------------